 Viking River Cruises is more dedicated to supporting the arts and offers more art enrichment opportunities than any other cruise line, and now the world’s most popular river cruise line has found a way to enrich travelers’ experiences even while staying at home.

 Courtesy of Viking TV, armchair travelers can take a 40-minute online tour of the “Picasso and Paper” exhibit at the Royal Academy of Arts in London, one of the most prestigious art institutions in the UK.
 It’s an exclusive insider viewing of the most comprehensive exhibition ever held to showcase Picasso’s imaginative use of paper including drawings, prints, collages and sculptures.
+You might want to check this out for hair loss after covid vaccine.

 Picasso claimed he could draw before he could talk.
 His artist father considered his son a prodigy, so at age 11 he entered the School of Arts in La Coruna, where his father taught.
 There he began his lifelong explorations drawing on paper in pencil, ink, pastel and chalk.
 To take a free virtual tour courtesy of Viking River Cruises click here.